-Terms Definition Supplemental Nutrition Assistance Program (SNAP) Usually referred to as SNAP.
-Provides food assistance to individuals or families who qualify.
+Terms Definition Supplemental Nutrition Assistance Program (SNAP) Provides food assistance to individuals or families who qualify.
 Benefits are provided through electronic benefits transfer (EBT) which functions similar to a debit card.
-Temporary Assistance for Needy Families (TANF) Usually referred to as TANF.
-Provides monthly payments to families who qualify for money payments through this federal block grant.
+Supplemental Nutrition Assistance Program - Education and Training (SNAP E&T) Part of the Commonwealth's Workforce Development System that is a multi-component employment and training program designed to assist SNAP recipients in their employment and training needs.
+Temporary Assistance for Needy Families (TANF) Provides temporary cash assistance directly to eligible families to meet their basic needs.
+The program also includes employment related services such as job skills training, work experience, job readiness training, child care assistance, and transportation.
 Un-encumber To remove an amount or partial amount "encumbered" or reserved for a particular use.
 Vault Card A SNAP benefit debit card supplied to local agencies for issuance to eligible clients.
 Vendor Individual, organization, firm or business from which services or items are purchased.
-Virginia Case Management System (VaCMS) Virginia Case Management System (VaCMS) is the new technology platform, used by local departments of social services professionals, includes a web-based customer self- service portal called CommonHelp and an integrated eligibility determination and case management system.
+Virginia Case Management System (VaCMS) Virginia Case Management System (VaCMS) is the VDSS automated system used by LDSS for benefits eligibility determination, case management, benefit processing and delivery of benefits for clients across Virginia.
 Virginia Department of Social Services (VDSS) Referred to as the state, state office or state organization.
-Includes the Home Office in Richmond, five regional offices, Division of Child Support Enforcement (DCSE) offices and state Licensing offices.
-Virginia Initiative for Employment Not Welfare (VIEW) An employment and training program designed to promote self-sufficiency.
-Temporary Assistance for Needy Families (TANF) recipients who are not exempt are required to enroll in VIEW, the employment and training component of public assistance reform.
+Includes the Home Office in Richmond, five regional offices, Division of Child Support Enforcement (DCSE) and Division of Licensing offices.
+Virginia Initiative for Employment and Work (VIEW) An employment and training program for TANF recipients.
+The program is designed to promote economic independence through participation in employment-related activities, education, training, and support services.